Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Speaking of domain registration…

-Step 2: Select a Web Hosting Provider and Register a Domain Name
+Step 2: Select a Web Hosting Provider and Register a Domain Name for Free

 There are hundreds of companies that sell web hosting services and tons of companies that allow you to register a new domain name.
 But wouldn’t it be more convenient to choose a company that offers you both services?

-Case in point: Bluehost.
+Case in point: Hostinger.

 This web hosting provider is reliable, beginner-friendly, cheap, AND gives you a domain name for free—take it from someone who has created many websites for his clients in his career.